Bangladesh Institute of Law and International Affairs: BILIA Library

-The BILIA Library is considered to be one of the best archives and legal resources centers in Bangladesh.
+The BILIA Library is considered to be one of the best archives and legal resource centers in Bangladesh.
 It has a corner dedicated to Justice Muhammad Habibur Rahman, which includes books donated by the former Chief Justice of Bangladesh.
 The library has law reports from the 1920s and 1930s, including cases from the Permanent Court of International Justice.
 According to historian Umran Chowdhury, "the division of assets [between Bangladesh and Pakistan] was never settled.
-As the former eastern wing, Bangladesh was entitled to a substantial share of assets of the former central government of both wings.
-According to Professor Rehman Sobhan, perhaps the most valuable asset which Bangladesh retained was the library of the Pakistan Institute of Development Economics (PIDE), which is today the Bangladesh Institute of Development Studies (BIDS).
+As the former eastern wing, Bangladesh was entitled to a substantial share of the assets of the former central government of both wings.
+According to Professor Rehman Sobhan, perhaps the most valuable asset that Bangladesh retained was the library of the Pakistan Institute of Development Economics (PIDE), which is today the Bangladesh Institute of Development Studies (BIDS).
 PIDE was shifted to Dhaka in 1970 by Professor Nurul Islam.
 The Dhanmondi residence of Huseyn Shaheed Suhrawardy, which housed the Pakistan Law Institute, was also retained.
 It was renamed as the Bangladesh Institute of Law and International Affairs (BILIA).
 The BILIA Library is also a rich repository of legal and political history".